lindsay-stevens/gh_pages_pelican/content/pages/work_history.md

 - Organisation: OpenClinica LLC
 - Department: Product and Service Development / Customer Support
 - Reporting to: OpenClinica CEO
-- Duration: 2017-08 to present (11 months)
+- Duration: 2017-08 to present (2 years)

 **Responsibilities**

-- Develop a new, enhanced ETL and self-serve capable reporting and analytics solution
+- Develop a sophisticated reporting and analytics solution (OpenClinica Insight), including:
-- Potential customer demonstrations of the reporting module
+  - Dynamically generated data warehouse, using Python and SQL for ETL
+  - Self-serve capabilities for user visualisations and analysis
+  - Application support, deployments, demonstrations, and training.
-- Technical support
+- Provide advice and support for data-related issues.

+**Achievements**

+- Deployed Insight to over 20 customers and counting.
+- Implemented numerous complex customer-specific reports.

 ## Systems Analyst / Architect